 There is always the possibility that you might make a mistake which could avoid only if you had the sense to ask for help from your senior.

 14. Quote from the company rule book:

 Substantiate the memo by quoting as much as you can from the company rule book.
 You can hold a clearer picture of the employee if you can compare all his/her mistakes to the norms of violation and misconduct stated in the company rule book.

 Moreover, the memo becomes much easier to write when you can gather up solid reasons for why the employee has to face the music.
 And if you quote heavily from the rule book there is very little chance that the employee would be able to deny having made the mistakes mentioned in the memo.

 There is a given format that needs to be followed while drafting an employee disciplinary memo depending on the sort of allegations brought down on the employee.
-In addition to the above given points you may even look for different templates or sample of disciplinary memo that are available in pdfs on the internet for visual aid.
+In addition to the above given points, you may even look for different templates or samples of disciplinary memos that are available in pdf on the internet for visual aid.